omarselo22/cis106/Final Project/Deliverable1.md

 1. Why have you chosen this project?

 I chose this project because using a SAMBA file server enables file sharing across different operating systems over a network.
-It lets you access your desktop files from a laptop and share files with Windows and macOS users.
+It lets me access my desktop files from a laptop and share files with Windows and macOS users.

 1. What are the possible problems, roadblocks, or difficulties you anticipate during the process of completing the project?